-This dryer repair guide explains how to replace the thermal cut-off fuse in an gas dryer.
+This dryer repair guide explains how to replace the thermal cut-off fuse in a gas dryer.
 The thermal cut-off fuse is a safety device that shuts down the burner if the dryer severely overheats.
-The dryer severely overheats if the high-limit thermostat didn't shut off the dryer when the heating element began overheating.
-You can't reset the thermal cut-off fuse—you must replace it, as well as the failed high-limit thermostat.
-The thermal cut-off fuse kit contains both components, and the step-by-step instructions in this repair guide show you how to replace them in a gas dryer, using a manufacturer-approved replacement part kit.
+The dryer severely overheats if the high-limit thermostat failed to shut off the dryer when the burner began to overheat.
+You can't reset a blown thermal cut-off fuse—you must replace it, as well as the failed high-limit thermostat.
+The thermal cut-off fuse kit contains both components, and the step-by-step instructions in this repair guide show you how to replace them in a gas dryer, using a manufacturer-approved replacement part.

 Unplug the dryer to disconnect electrical power.
 Shut off the gas supply to the dryer.

-Move the dryer forward and use a 1/4" nut driver to remove the screws from the back panel.
+Move the dryer forward and use a 1/4-inch nut driver to remove the screws from the back panel.
 Remove the back panel from the dryer and set it aside.

 Label the wires that connect to the high-limit thermostat or take a digital picture so you know how to reconnect them.

 Remove the wires from the high-limit thermostat.
 Remove the mounting screws that hold the high-limit thermostat in place and pull the high-limit thermostat off of the heater box.

 Remove the high-limit thermostat mounting screws.